Physics with Neutrons 1 (Fundamentals)

 The learning outcomes of the module will be achieved via frontal lecture, written and verbal lecturing and powerpoint presentations.

-The lecture will be complemented by a weekly exercise class, where students will solve problems under supervision of a tutor.
+The lecture will be complemented by a weekly exercise class, where students will solve problems under supervision.

 - lecture with PowerPoint presentation